micropython/micropython/README.rst

 -  ``nrf`` Support for the nRF52840 based boards.
 -  ``unix`` Support for UNIX.
 Only used for automated testing.

-The remaining, unlisted directories are in the repo to maintain compatibility with the `MicroPython <https://github.com/micropython/micropython>`__ parent project.
+The remaining port directories not listed above are in the repo to maintain compatibility with the `MicroPython <https://github.com/micropython/micropython>`__ parent project.

-`⬆ back to top <#adafruit-circuitpython>`__
+`back to top <#circuitpython>`__

 .. |Build Status| image:: https://travis-ci.com/adafruit/circuitpython.svg?branch=master
    :target: https://travis-ci.org/adafruit/circuitpython